computational-chemical-biology/ccbl_tutorials/docs/git.md

 **5**.
-Finish by typing "git push origin master"
+Finish by typing "git push origin master"; It will be asked for you to login into your GitHub account.

 ![git push](img/term/gitoriginmaster.png)

 Then go to the Github website and click on "Open a pull request".
+Then, your pull request will be revised before being merged into the original file.